Moser-Tardos Algorithm with small number of random bits: Introduction

 \begin{theorem}[Lov{\'a}sz Local Lemma~\cite{MR0491337}] Let $G$ be a digraph and let $\De$ be the maximal vertex degree in $\Rel(G)$.
 If for every $x\in V(G)$ we have where $\Var(x)$ denotes the out-neighbourhood of $x$, then there exists $f\in b^{ V(G)}$ which satisfies~$\mathbf R$. \end{theorem}

 \begin{myrem} Usually, LLL is stated for a ``satisfying assignment of variables'' instead of a satisfying colouring.
 Let us explain this alternative point of view and why it is equivalent to the formulation with satisfying colourings.
 Let $W$ be a set of variables and let $C$ be a set of logical clauses, each of which depends on some of the variables in~$W$.
 The problem asks whether there exists an assignment $a\in b^W$ of values to the variables which makes all of the clauses true.
 The translation from such a ``satisfying assignment'' problem to a digraph colouring problem is by considering the bipartite digraph $G$ with $V(G):= C \sqcup W$, where $(x,y)\in C\times W$ is an edge if and only if $y$ is a variable which appears in the clause $x$.
 For $x\in W$ the set $\Var(x)$ is empty and we set $\mathbf R(x):=b^\emptyset$, so that $\mathbf R(x)$ does not impose any restrictions on satisfying colourings.
 For $x\in C$ we let $\mathbf R(x)$ be the set of those assignments on $\Var(x)$ which make the clause $x$ satisfied.
 In the graph $\Rel(G)$ two clauses are adjacent if and only if they share a common variable, while all elements of $W$ are isolated vertices of $\Rel(G)$. \end{myrem}

-One of the key developments related to LLL is the Moser-Tardos Algorithm (MTA for short) studied by Moser and Tardos~\cite{MR2606086} (with a different version analysed earlier by Moser~\cite{MR2780080}).
+One of the key developments related to LLL is the Moser--Tardos Algorithm (MTA for short) studied by Moser and Tardos~\cite{MR2606086} (with a different version analysed earlier by Moser~\cite{MR2780080}).
 The MTA is a randomised algorithm for \textit{finding} a satisfying colouring under the assumption that~\eqref{eq:blll} holds.
 Moser and Tardos~\cite{MR2606086} proved that if we restrict attention to a class of colouring problems where the difference between the sides in the inequality~\eqref{eq:blll} is at least a fixed constant $c>0$, then the MTA finds a satisfying assignment on a graph $G$ after using $O(|V(G)|)$ random bits in expectation.

+Moser and Tardos~\cite[Theorem 1.4]{MR2606086} also provided a deterministic polynomial time algorithm for instances of LLL when the maximum degree of a dependency graph is uniformly bounded.
+This restriction was removed by Chandrasekaran, Goyal and Haeupler~\cite{ChandrasekaranGoyalHaeupler10,ChandrasekaranGoyalHaeupler13}.
+A running time is estimated in \cite[Theorem~5]{ChandrasekaranGoyalHaeupler13} to be, roughly speaking, $O(|V(G)|^{3+1/\eps})$ for some $\eps>0$ depending on the slacks in~\eqref{eq:blll}.

 \paragraph{Main result.} It is convenient to fix, for the rest of the article, a natural number $b>1$ which is the number of colours in our colouring problems.
 With this in mind, a \emph{colouring problem} is a pair $(G,\mathbf R)$, where $G$ is a digraph and $\mathbf R$ is a local rule on $G$.